 At mondoweiss.net/ReportResist, you can see some highlights of the superb reporting spread globally by Mondoweiss this year.
 The task of documenting repression involves real risk, even for professional journalists with foreign passports but still more for Palestinians who just picked up a video camera out of a sense of urgency.
 Out of respect for the resistance represented in and by these stories, I urge you to review them.

-children in Kufr Qaddum explaining their choice to join protests despite danger.
+Just one of the most compelling is the recording of children in Kufr Qaddum explaining their choice to join protests despite danger.
 Another is the interview Mondoweiss editors Phil Weiss and Adam Horowitz conducted with Imad Abu Shamsiya, the shoemaker and amateur videographer whose recording of an Israeli soldier executing a wounded Palestinian youth in Hebron went viral.

 My own understanding of the struggle against Zionism was launched in 1987, when I first saw photographs of young children standing up to Israeli soldiers in the first intifada.
 I grew up in Canada and until then, my parents had sheltered me from the history of our family, displaced and then exiled from our home in Nazareth.
 But seeing those images made me ask the questions that led me to fighting for my homeland’s rights day in and day out.
 So I believe, at a personal and visceral level, in the power of images and stories shared over and over again.

 If we are ever to awaken the world to what Israel stands for, we will do it with the power of our stories.
 I respect enormously the ability Mondoweiss has developed to gather these stories and share them more broadly all the time.
 You read Mondoweiss, so you know what this team is capable of and why increasing their reach is urgent.
 Join me today in growing Mondoweiss’s influence.